newnetdev/NetworkToCode-Class/labs/Ansible_Lab_04_Course_Inventory_File.md

 eos-leaves
 ```

-Do this for both Arista EOS and Cisco NXOS groups.
+**Do this for both Arista EOS and Cisco NXOS groups.**  Note that there are Arista Spines and Leaves, but only Cisco Nexus Spines.

+##### Step 2

 Additionally create a group called `AMER` that contains all the csrs and a group called `EMEA` that contains all the vmxs

 The updated inventory file should look like this: